aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cell-style-from-a-worksheet/_index.md

 description: "Retrieve the style of a specific cell in an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
 Includes cURL example, response schema, possible HTTP status codes, and SDK snippets."
 ---

+## REST API

 Use this REST API to retrieve the **style** of a cell in an Excel worksheet.

-## REST API

 ```bash
 GET https://api.aspose.cloud/v3.0/cells/{name}/worksheets/{sheetName}/cells/{cellName}/style
 ```

-The request parameters are:
+## Security and Authentication

+The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

+### Request Parameters

 | Parameter Name | Type   | Location | Description                         |
 | -------------- | ------ | -------- | ----------------------------------- |